icprog/sw_sncn_motorcontrol_ethercat_kit/app_demo_master_cyclic_position_2_nodes/doc_quickstart/quickstart.rst

 EtherCAT Master Cyclic Positioning Control with Two Nodes Demo Quickstart Guide
 ===============================================================================

 This simple demonstration shows how to control multiple motors using SOMANET EtherCAT motor control kit from a Linux PC.
 Only Cyclic Synchronous Positioning control mode is included with a simple linear profile generator.
-The CSP control mode is designed to achieve a desired motion trajectory by using various motion profiles and closing the control loop over EtherCAT.
+The CSP control mode is designed to achieve a desired motion trajectory by using various motion profiles or cascaded control approach with closing the control loop over EtherCAT.
 The slave controller in its turn is taking the generated at a fixed time interval (1ms) target position setpoints as a controller input and will be following them.
+That means that for the CSP the position control loop is closed on the slave and is not limited by any parameter.
+All the configurations are done from the master side.

 Hardware setup
 ++++++++++++++